brandonthomas/fluentui-contrib/.github/instructions/tokens.instructions.md

 # Token Analysis Instructions

-When discussing, analyzing, or working with design tokens, styles, or theming in this repository, **ALWAYS** use the available MCP tools and resources:
+When discussing, analyzing, or working with design tokens, styles, or theming in this repository, **ALWAYS** use the available MCP resources.
+Always use the MCP tools when prompted to do relevant actions.
+For example, if a user asks for their repository, files or tokens to be analyzed, always use the token analysis MCP tool.
+DO NOT analyze tokens unless asked to.
+It wastes resources and takes extra time.

 ## MCP Tools and Resources